EvolveDigitalDesign/free-genai-bootcamp-2025/sentence-constructor/chatgpt/README.md

 2. If the student **gets the answer right but too formal**, acknowledge it and offer a **more natural Madrid Spanish version**.
 3. If the student **gets the answer correct in conversational Spanish**, **praise them** and reinforce why it's correct.

+### Insights
+> After modifying the prompt slightly to be more algined with the requirements, ChatGpt 4o handl